-Information is current as at the date of publication and are subject to change.
+Information and interest rates are current as at the date of publication and are subject to change.

-The additional variable rate can only apply when you also have an Orange Everyday.
-The additional variable rate currently 1.80% p.a. (that is added to the Savings Maximiser standard variable rate) applies on one Savings Maximiser per customer for the next calendar month when you perform the following during the current calendar month:
+The additional variable rate (that is added to the Savings Maximiser standard variable rate) applies on one nominated Savings Maximiser per customer for the next calendar month when you also hold an Orange Everyday account and in the current calendar month you do the following:

 Any amounts above $100,000 are subject to the Savings Maximiser standard variable rate applicable at the time.
 If you do not satisfy the conditions to receive the additional variable rate, the standard variable rate applies.
-If you have multiple Savings Maximiser accounts, visit online banking or call us on 133 464 to check or change which Savings Maximiser account receives the additional variable rate (if eligible).
 ING can change or withdraw the additional variable rate at any time.
 The additional variable rate is not payable in conjunction with any other promotional rate.